michelleherman13/project-2/README.md

 Where in the world are people reportedly the most happy?

 ##Task: The International Day of Happiness is fast approaching.
+The task is to review the second and third annual data for analysis.

 ![Image of World Hapiness](https://www.herd.org.np/uploads/frontend/blogscoverphoto/1480669639-whr-logo.png)